javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 - `undefined` -- a type with a single value `undefined`, meaning "not assigned",
 - `object` and `symbol` -- for complex data structures and unique identifiers, we didn't learn them yet.

-The `typeof` operator returns the type for a value, with two special behaviors:
+The `typeof` operator returns the type for a value, with two exceptions:
 ```js
 typeof null == "object" // error in the language
 typeof function(){} == "function" // functions are treated specially